thatvirtualboy/thatvirtualboy.github.io/_pages/pixelpaws.md

 ![Pixel Paws](/assets/images/pixelpaws/pixelpaws-promo2.png){:width="80%"}

-#### A delightful pixel pet app for Apple Watch
+#### A delightful virtual pet app for Apple Watch
 [**Pre-order Today**](https://apps.apple.com/us/app/pixel-paws-digital-pet-toy/id6743422824)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/brlhUBjvBNQ" frameborder="0" allowfullscreen></iframe>
-`Pre-release footage -- gameplay not final`
+`Pre-release preview -- gameplay not final`
 <br>

 ---

-Introducing the cutest new app for Apple Watch -- **Pixel Paws** brings back the joy of classic digital pets, now on your wrist. *
+Introducing the cutest new app for Apple Watch -- **Pixel Paws** brings back the joy of classic virtual pets, now on your wrist. *

 **Kid-Friendly Gameplay**
 Anyone can enjoy Pixel Paws, but certain safeguards and design elements were implemented with kids in mind.
 The game features simple controls, friendly graphics, and no ads or tracking.